seek4science/seek/tmp/docs/redis_filestore_cache_plan_2655_2026-07-07.md

       overflow store.
 Closes review finding **L5**.
 (Uses an incompressible `SecureRandom.hex` payload where disk placement is asserted, since a repetitive value would compress below the threshold and land in Redis.)
-- [ ] Manual verification (`/verify`): exercise the spreadsheet-explore view, notebook rendering, RightField extraction, and ontology browsing; confirm large payloads land on disk under `tmp/cache` and small/frequent values (dashboard stats, settings, list-item titles) land in Redis.
+- [~] Manual verification of cache placement.
+The **mechanism** these heavy views rely on is now verified end-to-end in a real `development` boot (against local Redis, no Docker): `Rails.cache` resolves to `Seek::Caching::RedisWithFileOverflowStore`, the threshold is read live from `Seek::Config` through the real settings-cache→DB path, a small value lands in Redis only, an incompressible large value lands on disk only under `tmp/cache/dev-cache`, and both round-trip and delete cleanly.
+What remains genuinely manual (needs a full instance with the external tools + a browser, and is unaffected by this change beyond calling `Rails.cache.fetch`): eyeballing the specific spreadsheet-explore / notebook / RightField / ontology views to see their large payloads on disk.
+De-risked by the mechanism verification above.
-- [ ] Confirm session login and Action Cable are unaffected (separate db on the shared instance).
+- [~] Session login / Action Cable.
+Verified structurally: the `development` boot loads the `:redis_store` session store (namespace `session`) and `settings_cache_store` (namespace `settings-cache`) distinct from the main cache's `cache` namespace on the same instance, and the integration test proves `Rails.cache.clear` is namespace-scoped and leaves `session:` keys intact.
+A real browser login round-trip still wants an operator on a running instance.
+(Action Cable has no channels defined anywhere in the app, so nothing to exercise.)
-- [ ] Run the full app locally without Docker (`bundle exec rails server` against a local `redis-server`) and confirm caching, sessions, and the filesystem overflow all work with no Docker-specific assumptions.
+- [x] Run the app without Docker.
+Booted the full `development` environment via `bundle exec rails runner -e development` against a local (non-Docker) Redis — the app initializes with no Docker-specific assumptions, `Rails.cache` and the settings cache both connect to `redis://localhost:6379`, and cache writes/reads/deletes round-trip through the filesystem overflow and Redis.
+(A long-running `rails server` + live HTTP traffic is the operator's final smoke test, but boot + cache I/O is confirmed.)

 ## Step 8 — Session-store impact if the cache fills Redis